-Since you receive payments for goods or services through PayPal, we are required to submit a tax Form 1099K to the IRS when the payments you receive meet the reporting thresholds set by the IRS.
-Recently, the U.S. Internal Revenue Service (IRS) identified a mismatch on your between the legal name and taxpayer identification number (TIN) in the IRS's records.
+Since you receive payments for goods or services through PayPal, we're required to submit a tax Form 1099-K to the IRS when the payments you receive meet the reporting thresholds set by the IRS.
+Recently, the U.S. Internal Revenue Service (IRS) identified a mismatch between your legal name and taxpayer identification number (TIN) in their records.
 As a result of this mismatch, you received a B-Notice.

-Because we complete the required information on the Form 1099-K using the information that you supply to us through your PayPal account, we need you to take action on your account.
+Because we complete the required information on Form 1099-K using the information that you supply to us through your PayPal account, we ask you to take action on your account.

 The B-Notice we sent provides the additional information we need from you.
-You have received either a 1st B-Notice or a 2nd B-Notice.
+You've received either a 1st B-Notice or a 2nd B-Notice.

-- If you received a 1st B-Notice (which happens the first year that the IRS identifies a mismatch in tax identification number/legal name), log in to your PayPal account and follow the Alert Notification to the tax Form W-9 dashboard.
-Download, fill out, and upload the tax Form W-9.
+- If you received a 1st B-Notice (which happens the first year that the IRS identifies a mismatch in legal name/tax identification number), log in to your PayPal account and click the bell icon (Alert notification) to provide the necessary information.
+Note that you may be required to download and fill out a tax Form W-9.

-- If you received a 2nd B-Notice (which happens the second consecutive year that the IRS identifies a mismatch in tax identification number/legal name), please provide either a copy of your Social Security Card (individuals or sole proprietors) or a US IRS tax Letter 147C (entities).
+- If you received a 2nd B-Notice (which happens the second consecutive year that the IRS identifies a mismatch in legal name/tax identification number), please provide either a copy of your Social Security Card (individuals or sole proprietors) or a US IRS tax Letter 147C (entities).
 Log in to your PayPal account, and go to the Resolution Center to upload the document.

-Please note that the relevant tax Form needs to be processed before the deadline mentioned on the B-Notice in order to prevent your account from becoming further limited.
+Please note that the information or relevant tax Form needs to be processed by PayPal before the deadline mentioned on the B-Notice in order to prevent your account from becoming further limited.

-- If you have multiple PayPal accounts, you may need to verify that your tax identification number is accurate for each account.
+- If you've multiple PayPal accounts, you may need to verify that your tax identification number is accurate for each account.